Options

 If the ! comes after a function name as in half!
 4,

-it forces function's return value.
+it forces the function's return value.

 a or b is analogous to the boolean or.